-Physical Education 10 pre-requisite: None
+Physical Education 10 prerequisite: None

-Physical Education 20, 30 pre-requisite: Previous Level (Additional Fee Required)
+Physical Education 20, 30 prerequisite: Previous Level (Additional Fee Required)

 In this program sequence students develop knowledge, skills and attitudes necessary to lead active, healthy lifestyles.
 Students participate in activities from all five dimensions of the PE curriculum: Dance, Games, Flexibility, Activities in an Alternative Environment, and Individual Activities.
 PE 10 is a compulsory course.
-PE 20 and PE 30 are full semester courses of five credits each, that explore a variety of activities to further develop healthy habits and lifestyles.
+PE 20 and PE 30 are full semester courses of five credits each that explore a variety of activities to further develop healthy habits and lifestyles.

-Physical Education Leadership Team Leadership
+Team Leadership

-Prerequisite - PE 20 and PE 20 Recommendation Additional Fee Required
+Prerequisite - PE 20

 Physical Education 30/Team Leadership is a full year course that blends a leadership class with a PE 30 course.
-Students will receive 10 credits for the year; 5 for the PE 30 component and 5 for the Leadership component.
+Students will receive 10 credits for the year: 5 for the PE 30 component and 5 for the Leadership component.
 Students will participate in the same activities as offered in the regular PE 30 course, with the addition of leadership activities.
-For the leadership component, students will be working through Jeff Jansen's book "The Team Captain's Leadership Manual" in a class setting and they will engage in practical projects that help to develop and challenge their leadership capacity.
-This is a dynamic class for students who love to participate in physical activity all year and want to develop their leadership capacity in an athletic setting.
+For the leadership component, students will be working through three teacher directed modules and two student directed modules where they will engage in practical projects that help to develop and challenge their leadership capacity in the school and the community.
+This is a dynamic class for students who love to participate in physical activity all year and want to develop their leadership abilities in an athletic setting.

-\\If a student has previous Leadership credits, other projects will be completed, still fulfilling all 5 Leadership credits.
+\\If a student has previous overlapping credits, other projects will be completed to still fulfill all 5 Leadership credits.